shaheen-syed/Twitter-Sentiment-Analysis/README.md

 It contains scripts to:
 - search for tweets on which you want to perform sentiment analysis (referred to as target tweets)
-- parsing of tweets collected from the Twitter API
+- parsing of target tweets collected from the Twitter API
-- preprocessing of the tweets
+- preprocessing of the target tweets
 - collect training tweets through the Twitter API that originate from several online repositories and are labeled by human annotators
 - preprocessing of the training tweets
 - create different machine learning classification models including grid search for hyper-parameter tuning